CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03d2-GuestShell-Ex1.md

     csr1#
     ```

-    Confirm the `VirtualPortGroup0` interface is present and configured in an `up` Status with the
+    Confirm the `VirtualPortGroup0` interface is present and configured in an `up` status with the
     `show ip interface brief` command, for example:

     ```